The Human Centipede (First Sequence): Parodies

 A number of parodies of the film have been made.
 A pornographic parody, directed by Lee Roy Myers and titled The Human Sexipede, was released in September 2010.
 It starred Tom Byron as Heiter, who joined three people mouth-to-genitals.
 The South Park episode "HUMANCENTiPAD" saw character Kyle Broflovski unwittingly agreeing to become a part of a "Human CENTiPAD" after failing to read the full details of an Apple user license agreement.
 The website Funny or Die featured a sketch where the freed victims of a human centipede, now separated, but scarred physically and mentally, argue at a survivors' meeting.
 The Human Centipede 3 (Final Sequence) actress Bree Olson starred in a parody of the franchise that was directed by Graham Rich.
+"Red Flags", a song by Tom Cardy and featuring Montaigne, is about a man who is first repulsed by, and then swept up in his date's obsession with the film.
+In 2023, The Human Centipede Musical was performed in Brisbane and Melbourne in Australia, with a book by Liam Hartley and Oliver Catton.

 Graphic novel

 In January 2016, Tom Six revealed on Twitter that production of a graphic novel adaptation of The Human Centipede was underway, along with posting an image of a test printed copy.
 It was also stated the graphic novel was going to be available in English, Spanish, German, French, and Japanese.
 The release for the graphic novel was stated to be in 2017, but it wasn't released that year.

 On 27 March 2018, Six again posted on Twitter that the graphic novel was ready, and he is seeking a distributor for it.
 Later in May 2019, in an interview with Bloody Disgusting, Six said that the graphic novel, along with a behind-the-scenes book of the first film, is set to be released on the 10th anniversary of the series, which he reiterated on Twitter.
+The book ended up not being released due to Six being unable to find a publisher.

 The story of the graphic novel will feature the events of the first film but it will display things that occurred before, and an epilogue that will shed light on the fate of the character Lindsay.